chromatone/school/index.md

 ### Improve your music skill and creative output while on the island

 Hello!
 My name is Denis Starov.
 I'm the author and developer of Chromatone - the Visial Music Language.
-I'm bringing Isaac Newton's ideas to modern technology levels: now we can establish consistent relations between frequencies of sound and light with microphones, synthesizers, sequencers, screens, LEDs etc.
+I found a point where ideas of Isaac Newton meet modern technology and science.
+Now we can establish consistent relations between notes and colors and bring higher awareness to music analysis, performance, composition and production.
+The same note across octaves, frets and bars will have the same color and there's much benefit from it!

-Hundreds of students all around the world are already using my instrument stickers and interactive web-apps to study, practice and improve their music skills.
-But real face to face group education appears to be the core of human educational system.
-My 8+ years experience in music and multimedia production as well as personal music tutorship sessions show high educational potential of Chromatone system and my practical skills being shared with eager students.
-And group classes can become a gamechanger for many people - it's our primordial way of learning things and it may help overcome daily routine and find time to go study something interesting together with other people.
+Hundreds of students all around the world are already using our instrument stickers, printed memos and interactive web-apps to study, practice and improve their music skills.
+Real life face to face group study appears to be at the core of any human educational system.
+My 8+ years experience in self-guided music research and multimedia production as well as relative success of my first video-course on Visual Music Theory have shown high educational potential of Chromatone system.
+At some point I've discovered 4 main perspectives from which we can look at music and multimedia art together.

+Visual Music Theory helps understand at notes and scales, Collaborative Jam Performance is a way to enjoy implementing this knowledge with others, Live Multimedia Production focuses on recording and processing content while Creative Web-Development is about apps and their features.

+I will share my experience, help you build your own knowledge and plan of action to develop sufficient skills to use it creatively.
+You are free to use all this for your self-expression!

 <ProgramsList />